 While these videos provide pertinent suggestions and legal information, they are not considered legal advice.
 For legal advice, please consider contacting a private attorney who specializes in intellectual property.

 The play buttons below connect you to the videos on the USPTO YouTube channel.

 ACCESSIBILITY NOTE: For those viewers requiring closed captioning and audio descriptions, please use the "Enhanced Accessibility Versions" of the videos linked below.

 NOTA: Si prefiere ver la versión de estos videos subtitulada en español, visite la Página de Recursos en Español para Registrantes de Marcas.
 Note por favor, que estos materiales se le proveen de cortesía y que todas las formas y comunicación de la Oficina serán en inglés.

 Questions or comments about any of the videos?
 Please contact TMIN@uspto.gov.
 Note that this address should only be used for specific questions and comments about the materials covered in the videos, not for general questions.
 For general questions, please contact TrademarkAssistanceCenter@uspto.gov.

 This video outlines the differences between trademarks, patents, and copyrights, and introduces the United States Patent and Trademark Office (USPTO) and its Trademark Information Network (TMIN) series.
-It provides information about the federal trademark registration process, as well as highlights the rights and protection you gain by federally registering your trademark.
-The video also features brief interviews with the USPTO's top-level executives: the Under Secretary of Commerce for Intellectual Property, the Deputy Under Secretary of Commerce for Intellectual Property, and the Commissioner for Trademarks. [run time: 10:57]
+It provides information about the federal trademark registration process, as well as highlights the rights and protection you gain by federally registering your trademark. [run time: 11:03]

 This video focuses on what is meant by the term "applicant."
 Failure to understand this concept and a failure to identify the "applicant" correctly in the application may result in a void application. [run time: 3:45]